 A claim for tax credits can take place at any time of the year.
-But, you should apply as soon as you know you qualify.
+But, you should apply as soon as you know that you qualify.
 That way you get all the money that your entitlement allows.

 What if you know that your income is going to drop?
 In this case, apply straight away.
 Do not delay if you know your income will go down to a level that qualifies you for tax credits.

 A single person or a couple can apply for tax credits.
 Each claimant's age must be at least 16 and you must be living in the United Kingdom.
-Applying as a couple is called a 'joint claim'.
+Applying as a couple is also called a 'joint claim'.

 As a rule you must make a joint claim tax credits if you: